Masters in Public Administration Online

 **NA – data not available

-A degree’s cost continues to rise, but some programs — particularly online programs — offer affordable MPA degrees.
-After reviewing various online MPA programs, we’ve determined that these are the most affordable online masters in public administration degrees.
+A degree’s cost continues to rise; but some programs, particularly online, offer affordable MPA degrees.
+After reviewing various online MPA programs, the OMC team has listed the most affordable online master’s in public administration degrees, as follows:

 ---|---|---|